jkeohan/rctr-8-2-21/w09d17/intro-to-testing-in-react.md

 ### Our First Test

-If we take a look at `flatten.test.js` we see that contains no code.

-Since there are no tests written our testing results should be empty.
+If we take a look at `flatten.test.js` we see that contains no code and since there are no tests torun our testing results should be empty.

 <img src="https://i.imgur.com/lKclmfd.png" />